quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/developing/qcalendar-resource.md

 ## Disabled Days

+The example anchors its date to a visible week.
 The first example disables individual days with date strings.
 The second example uses the object form with `from`, `to`, `color`, and `textColor` to create a reservation-style disabled range.

 <MarkdownExample title="Disabled Days" file="ResourceDisabledDays"/>